Workers Bill of Rights

 - Pass the strongest laws in the country related to protecting the right to organize, and strike:

 - Pass an excess compensation tax where large corporations are charged a tax based on the ratio of their lowest paid employee to their highest paid employee.
 Corporations with larger wage disparity will pay more, incentivizing fairer pay.
 No CEO should make more than 500x what a cashier makes.
-Revenue will help fund a State Bank for West Virginia (see forthcoming plan).
+Revenue will help capitalize a State Bank for West Virginia.

 - Raise the minimum wage to $15 an hour for all employees.
 No one should work a 40 hour work week and wonder how they’ll support their family.
 Out-of-state corporations with millionaire and billionaire CEOs can and should pay workers a living wage.
 For small businesses, the backbone of our economy, this can be harder.
 We plan to implement this change gradually, off-setting with tax cuts for small, local businesses so that these changes are paid for by large businesses that can afford them.

 - Strengthen, police, and prosecute anti-trust, wage theft, bankruptcy, and other corporate crime statutes.
-Establish a 50-member Corporate Crime division in the State Police (see forthcoming Prosecute Corporate Crime Plan for full details) to investigate and bring charges against corporate criminals, focusing especially on unpaid payroll and use taxes by out-of-state corporations.
+Establish a 50-member Corporate Crime division in the State Police (see Prosecute Corrupt Politicians and Corporate Criminals Plan for full details) to investigate and bring charges against corporate criminals, focusing especially on unpaid payroll and use taxes by out-of-state corporations.